nomad-coe/nomad/docs/data/eln.md

 Click the `CREATE ENTRY` button.
 This will bring-up a dialog to choose an ELN schema.
 All ELNs (as any entry in NOMAD) needs to follow a schema.
-You can choose from uploaded custom schemas or NOMAD build-in schemas.
+You can choose from uploaded custom schemas or NOMAD built-in schemas.
 You can choose the `Basic ELN` to create a simple ELN entry.

 The name of your ELN entry, will be the filename for your ELN without the `.archive.json`